SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 and the ``println`` function is called again.
 This continues until the end of the range is reached.

+``index`` is a constant named value whose value is automatically set for you at the start of each iteration of the loop.
-The ``index`` variable does not have to be declared before it is used as part of this loop.
+As such, it does not have to be declared before it is used.
-It is implicitly declared simply by its inclusion in the loop declaration, without the need for a ``var`` declaration keyword.
+It is implicitly declared simply by its inclusion in the loop declaration, without the need for a ``let`` declaration keyword.
 This does, however, mean that it only exists within the scope of the loop.
-If you want to check the value of ``index`` after the loop has completed, you must declare it in advance of its use in the loop.
+If you want to check the value of ``index`` after the loop has completed, or work with its value as a variable rather than a constant, you must declare it yourself in advance of its use in the loop.

 If you don't actually need each value from the range, you can ignore the values using an underscore in place of a variable name: